agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Implementation of the Model
 As with the agent model for MDPs, we provide a direct translation of the equations above into an agent model for solving POMDPs.
 The variables `nextState`, `nextObservation`, `nextBelief`, and `nextAction` correspond to $$s'$$,  $$o$$, $$b'$$ and $$a'$$ respectively, and we use the Expected Utility of Belief Recursion.
 The following codebox defines the `act` and `expectedUtility` functions, without defining `updateBelief`, `transition`, `observe` or `utility`.

+[TODO: can we remove the Run button.
+Alternative, we should do ```javascript or whatever markdown is for syntax highlighted code printing]

 ~~~~
 var act = function(belief) {